Security Onion

 Advantages of Zeek

-• Real-time traffic analysis: Zeek provides real-time analysis of network traffic, allowing you to detect potential security threats as they happen.
+• Real-time traffic analysis: Zeek provides real-time analysis of network traffic, allowing organizations to quickly identify and respond to potential security threats.

 Disadvantages of Zeek